dbenamy/devcron/README.md

-Development cron daemon.
-Intended as a debugging tool when developing anything cron based where it would be difficult to use normal cron or when cron runs must be modified for the dev environment.
+This is a development cron daemon.
+It's intended as a debugging tool when developing anything cron based where it would be difficult to use normal cron or when cron runs must be modified for the dev environment.

 For example, I have a django project that uses cron to run periodic tasks.
 The crontab is in the source tree so it can be managed and deployed with the code.